and panoramic view from Sunrise Mountain along the Appalachian

 two additional people may be accommodated.
 Cabins are adjacent

 to Lake Ocquittunk.
-Open from April 1 through December 15.
+Open from April 1 to December 15.

 Wood is not provided.
 You can buy it at the park office for $7 a bag.
 You need to bring sheets, towels and cooking utensils.
 There are no small appliances such as a coffee maker, toaster or microwave.
 Outside the cabins there is a picnic table, fire ring and charcoal grill.